-- Umbilical cord problems, such as a prolapsed umbilical cord, the cord being wrapped around the baby’s neck (nuchal cord), a short umbilical cord, and the cord being in a true knot are all potential causes of neonatal brain injury.
+- Umbilical cord problems: Any complication that causes the umbilical cord to become compressed – or otherwise interrupts the flow of blood through the umbilical cord – is a potential cause of neonatal brain injury.
+These issues include a prolapsed umbilical cord, the cord being wrapped around the baby’s neck (nuchal cord), a short umbilical cord, the cord being in a true knot, vasa previa, and chorioamnionitis (umbilical cord infection) (6).
 The umbilical cord vein is the final pathway of oxygen-rich blood traveling from mother to baby.
-Problems with the cord can cause the baby to be partially or completely cut off from the supply of oxygen-rich blood.
+Problems with the cord can cause the baby to be partially or completely cut off from the supply of oxygen-rich blood (7).

 - Oligohydramnios: This is a pregnancy complication characterized by low levels of amniotic fluid.
-Oligohydramnios puts the baby at a significant risk of having a prolapsed or compressed umbilical cord, which cuts off oxygen supply.
-Oligohydramnios can also lead to meconium aspiration, which occurs when the baby inhales a mixture of amniotic fluid and stool into the lungs.
-This can cause respiratory distress and oxygenation problems with resultant brain damage.
+Oligohydramnios puts the baby at a significant risk of having a compressed umbilical cord, which cuts off the oxygen supply.
+Oligohydramnios can also lead to meconium aspiration, which occurs when the baby inhales a mixture of amniotic fluid and stool into the lungs (10).
+This can cause respiratory distress and oxygenation problems with resultant brain damage (11).

-- Prolonged and arrested labor: Contractions during labor are traumatic for the baby, and when labor is prolonged, oxygen flow to the baby’s brain can dimish severely.
-The labor-enhancing drugs Pitocin or Cytotec can exacerbate the oxygen deprivation.
+- Prolonged and arrested labor: Contractions during labor put the baby under stress from temporary oxygen deprivation, and when labor is prolonged, oxygen flow to the baby’s brain can diminish severely.
+The labor-enhancing drugs Pitocin and Cytotec can exacerbate the oxygen deprivation when used improperly (13).

-- Placenta previa: This is when the placenta grows close to the opening of the uterus, which can partially or completely block the mother’s cervix (the opening to the birth canal).
-If the placenta remains close to or completely covers the cervix later in pregnancy, delivery by C-section is generally required because cervical opening and uterine activity during vaginal delivery can cause severe bleeding in the mother and even in the baby.
+- Placenta previa: This is when the placenta grows unusually low in the uterus, partially or completely blocking the mother’s cervix (the opening to the birth canal).
+If the placenta remains close to or completely covers the cervix later in pregnancy, delivery by C-section is generally required because the subsequent cervical opening and uterine activity during vaginal delivery can cause severe bleeding in the mother and even in the baby (14).

-- Anesthesia mistakes can cause blood pressure problems and a hypotensive crisis in the mother.
-When a mother’s blood pressure drops too low, there will be a decreased supply of oxygen-rich blood going to the baby.
+- Anesthesia mistakes: Errors in anesthesia administration can cause blood pressure problems and a hypotensive crisis in the mother.
+When a mother’s blood pressure drops too low, there will be a decreased supply of oxygen-rich blood going to the baby (15).

-- Fetal stroke: This is when blood vessels in the brain become blocked or restricted.
+- Fetal stroke: This is when blood vessels in an unborn baby’s brain become blocked or restricted.
 Forceps and vacuum extractors can cause the baby to have a stroke, which can cause severe oxygen deprivation.
-Hypoxic-ischemic encephalopathy (HIE) and stroke often occur together.
+Hypoxic-ischemic encephalopathy (HIE) and stroke often occur together (16).

-- Abnormal presentations: When babies are not in the normal, head first position at the time of delivery, they are at risk of suffering head trauma, brain bleeds, and umbilical cord problems if the physician attempts vaginal delivery.
-Breech presentation, transverse lie position, and face presentation are some of the abnormal fetal presentations that increase a baby’s risk of suffering bleeds and cord problems.
+- Abnormal presentations: When babies are not in the normal, head-first presentation (vertex) at the time of delivery, they are at risk of suffering head trauma, brain bleeds, and umbilical cord problems if the physician attempts a vaginal delivery.
+Breech presentation, transverse lie, and face presentation are some of the abnormal fetal presentations that increase a baby’s risk of sustaining brain damage (17).

 Free Case Review | Available 24/7 | No Fee Until We Win